akasumitlamba/dogeshop/README.md

-you can click on any page to get started . start by downloading the zip file and extract it on any path directly run it on microsoft edge, chrome ,firefox or any other browser click on dogeshop or home icon on top of any page it will redirect you to the index.html (prefered overview)
+you can click on any page to get started . start by downloading the zip file and extract it on any path directly run it on microsoft edge, chrome ,firefox or any other browser. click on dogeshop or home icon on top of any page it will redirect you to the index.html (prefered overview)